17 Signs He Is Emotionally Dependent On You & How to Deal

 If your partner becomes visibly anxious, stressed, or upset when you’re not around, it might indicate emotional dependency.
 He may feel uneasy in social situations or have trouble focusing on anything without your presence.

-If he can’t function well without you by his side, it’s one of the subtle signs of emotional dependence in a relationship.
+If he can’t function well without you by his side, it’s one of the subtle signs of emotional insecurity in a relationship.
 This can make you feel guilty or responsible for his emotional well-being, which is a heavy burden to carry.

 8. He has trouble being alone